- Terrence Holt

 - Debra Barrier

-Terrence's six years in the NFL and his college career with NC State football have prepared him well for managing Holt Brothers Inc. In his role, he is focused on creating and communicating the mission and vision of the company, executing the game plan, and building a great team.
+Terrence's six years in the NFL and his college career with NC State football have prepared him well for managing Holt Brothers Construction.
+In his role, he is focused on creating and communicating the mission and vision of the company, executing the game plan, and building a great team.

 Under his leadership, the company has tripled in size, and revenue has consistently grown.
 The firm's project portfolio now includes the $65 million Critical Public Safety Center in Raleigh and the $35 million Reynolds Coliseum Renovation and Walk of Fame project at NC State.